srivatsav-kannan/srivatsav-kannan/README.md

 # Srivatsav Kannan

-I build research prototypes at the intersection of medical AI, computer vision, clinical decision support, and model fairness.
-My public repositories emphasize reproducible setup, honest evaluation, and clear boundaries between research, applications, APIs, and historical work.
+I do work at the intersection of medical AI, computer vision, clinical decision support, and model fairness.

 ## Featured projects